dakofler/Compyute/README.md

     print(f"epoch {epoch}: {val_loss=:.4f}")
 ```

-Models can also be saved and loaded later on.
+Model checkpoints can also be saved and loaded later on.

 ```python
 nn.save_module(model, "my_model.cp")